-Almost too calm researcher, bricoleur, activist and flâneur
+Almost too calm researcher, bricoleur, productive irritant and flâneur

 Member, London Borough of Hackney Autism Alliance Board (July 2016 to present)

 Member of the User & Community Engagement and the Learning & Development workstreams, and of the board.

 Chair of Publications, Autscape (November 2015 to present)

 Autscape is a conference by and for autistic people.
 Proofreads, edits and occasionally writes Autscape material.